-- For aircraft from airlines (both passenger and freight) that have a compliance agreement with MPI and a "current" disinsection status (meaning that the disinsection treatment is valid), MPI verification of the compliance will generally be minimal, for example confirming disinsection status in pre-arrival information or occasionally inspecting the disinsection certificate prior to the passengers and crewing dis-embarking and unloading of the aircraft. - 2.
-For aircraft for which have a "current" disinsection status but there is no compliance agreement, MPI verification will generally involve the inspection of a disinsection certificate and where appropriate any aerosol cans used (particularly for pre-embarkation or pre-flight and top of decent disinsection) prior to the passengers and crewing dis-embarking and unloading of the aircraft. - 3.
-For aircraft that do not have a "current" disinsection status or the pre-arrival disinsection information is incomplete, verification will range from the inspection of a disinsection certificate and where appropriate any aerosol cans used (particularly for pre-embarkation or pre-flight and top of decent disinsection) to treatment (disinsection) of the aircraft prior to the passengers and crewing dis-embarking and unloading of the aircraft.
+- 1. For aircraft from airlines (both passenger and freight) that have a Residual and/or Pre embarkation Disinsection Compliance Agreement with MPI or Australian Department of Agriculture and a "current" disinsection status (meaning that the disinsection treatment is valid), MPI verification of the compliance will generally be minimal, for example confirming disinsection status in pre-arrival information. - 2.
+For aircraft that have completed the Pre flight and Top of Descent Disinsection method, MPI verification will involve the inspection of a disinsection certificate and aerosol cans used prior to the passengers and crewing dis-embarking and unloading of the aircraft. - 3.
+For aircraft that have not completed either 1 or 2 from above or the pre-arrival disinsection information is incomplete, verification will range from the inspection of a disinsection certificate and where appropriate any aerosol cans used (particularly for pre-embarkation or pre-flight and top of decent disinsection) to treatment (disinsection) of the aircraft prior to the passengers and crew disembarking and unloading of the aircraft.